Sisters of Perpetual Indulgence: Political activism, protest, and religious parodies

-Continuing the tradition, members of the San Diego Order have made a presence at a Christian fundamentalist youth revival meeting called Teen Mania Ministries from 2006 to 2008.
-Sisters Iona Dubble-Wyde and Freeda Sole stood outside the Cox Arena in full regalia to intercept pastors and attendees.
+Members of the San Diego Order have made a presence at a Christian fundamentalist youth revival meeting called Teen Mania Ministries from 2006 to 2008.
+Sisters Iona Dubble-Wyde and Freeda Sole stood outside Cox Arena in full regalia to intercept pastors and attendees.
 The responses from the children and adolescents were varied.
 While some told the Sisters they were going to hell, others asked questions and offered thanks and hugs; the event was generally reported as positive.